amitkvikram/Object-Tracking/README.md

 <h1 align = "middle">Object Tracking</h1>

 ### Aim
-Repo contains a notebook in which I have implemented object tracking.
-Goal is to track an object based on its colour information using library openCv.
+Repo contains a notebook in which I have implemented a basic object tracking model.
+Goal is to track an object based on its colour information using openCv.

 ### Procedure
-First we will record a video, while recording we draw a rectangle around the object to be tracked using mouse.
+First we will record a video, while recording we draw a rectangle around the object to be tracked.
 Then we press Esc key.After that a new window will open which will show the selected area.
 Then pressing Esc key closes current window and Three new window will open.
 One window is current recording, window named "mask" is our created mask, third window named "Tracking" will show our tracking result.

 ### Theory

-* The feature which we will use for tracking is color informtion.
+* The feature which we will use for tracking is color information.
 * When we select the object to be tracked(we will call it as roi(region of interest)) it is in BGR.
 First we convert roi from BGR to HSV colorspace.
 We will discuss later why we convert colorspace to hsv, till then think it same as BGR.